omariosouto/iconico-svg/README.md

 > gulp

-and then you just need to leave an SVG file into the `/icons/svg/` folder
+and then you just need to drop an SVG file into the `/icons/svg/` folder